jabraham17/evo/README.md

   - load from a file description?
 - write a better expression algorithm that doesn't use recursion, look into using actual matrices
 - threading
-  - dynamically allocate threads instead of statically
-  - improve memory allocation in threads, i think thats part of what slows down threading
   - we can make better threading with more complex threading, where we tile the grid, and then only synchronize on tile crossing, this will be after other optimizations because it will be a pain
 - make a primitive language to describe simulations
   - language describes the environment, and how the simulation should run